Citizenship · Serbian Passport Updated June 2026

 Which citizenship pathway applies to you?

 The right pathway depends entirely on your circumstances.
 Most of our clients pursue citizenship by descent.
-Here are all four options with the key facts for each.
+Here are all four, with the key facts for each.

 Citizenship by Descent

-If you have a Serbian parent or grandparent, you may be entitled to Serbian citizenship regardless of where you were born and without ever having lived in Serbia.
-This is the most accessible citizenship pathway for foreigners with Serbian ancestry.
+If you have a Serbian-born parent or grandparent, you may be entitled to citizenship regardless of where you were born and without ever having lived in Serbia.

 Citizenship by Naturalization